 So I dumped this severely lacking base model into zBrush, and started reworking it.
 The whole structure was completely off.
-Studying more the Shadow creatures, it’s clear that their ‘middle’ legs are larger than the first and last legs and the entire body much smaller compared to the legs than I originally thought.
+Studying more the Shadow creatures, it’s clear that their ‘middle’ set of legs are larger than the front and back set of legs.
+Also the entire body is much smaller compared to the legs than I originally thought.

-After a few days spent reworking it in zBrush, the Shadow creature is now —in my opinion— much closer to what its movie counterpart looks like than my first pathetic attempt.
+After a few days spent reworking it in zBrush, the Shadow creature is now —in my opinion— much closer to what its movie counterpart looks like.

-With the sculpt done to my satisfaction, I’ve retopologized the model far more accurately and with an animation friendly topology in TopoGun.
-This part I believe took the longest.
+With the sculpt done to my satisfaction, I’ve retopologized the model in TopoGun with an animation friendly topology in mind.
+This part, I believe, took the longest.
 Those legs were a killer.
 XD

-I am currently at the unwrapping and baking stage in 3ds Max and Substance respectively, which should be done in a day, and then, the best part of the process starts; texturing! 😀
+I am currently at the unwrapping and baking stage in 3ds Max and Substance respectively, which should be done in a day, after which comes texturing! 😀

-As things stand currently, I feel that this version of the Shadow creature is much more TV-accurate, and a lot more interesting to look at than the first attempt last year.
+As things currently stand, I feel that this version of the Shadow creature is much more TV-accurate, and a lot more interesting to look at than the first attempt last year.

 More to follow on this as I progress with the work.